-The Company's Board of Directors has thirteen members divided into three classes, with one class being elected each year for a three-year term.
-The three nominees standing for election as Class II Directors are: Jeffrey Liaw, Michael G. MacDougall and John R. Miller.
-Mr. John D. Beckett, who is currently serving as a Class II Director, is retiring from the Board and, therefore, is not standing for re-
+The Company's Board of Directors has twelve members divided into three classes, with one class being elected each year for a three-year term.
+The five nominees standing for election as Class I Directors are: G. Andrea Botta, Kevin R. Burns, Kevin J. Conway, Jeffrey H. Coors and David W. Scheible.

-If elected, each Class II nominee will serve three consecutive years with his term expiring in 2012, and until a successor is elected and qualified.
-The election of the Director nominees is by plurality vote, which means that the three nominees receiving the highest number of affirmative votes will be elected.
+If elected, each Class I nominee will serve three consecutive years with his term expiring in 2014, and until a successor is elected and qualified.
+The election of the Director nominees is by plurality vote, which means that the five nominees receiving the highest number of affirmative votes will be elected.
 If at the time of the Annual Meeting, any of these nominees is unable or unwilling to serve as a Director for any reason, which is not expected to occur, the persons named as proxies will vote for such substitute nominee or nominees, if any, as shall be designated by the Board.
 See "Certain Relationships and Related Transactions - Stockholders Agreement" for information regarding rights that certain stockholders have to designate nominees for director and the obligations of certain stockholders to vote for certain nominees.

-Set forth below is certain information furnished to the Company by the Director nominees and by each of the incumbent Directors whose term will continue after the Annual Meeting.
+Set forth below is certain information regarding the Director nominees and each of the incumbent Directors whose term will continue after the Annual Meeting, including the particular experience, qualifications and skills that led the Board to conclude that the Director nominee or incumbent Director is qualified to serve as a Director of the Company and that voting "FOR" each of the Director nominees is in the best interest of the Company and its stockholders.
 There are no family relationships among any Directors or executive officers of the Company.